Grieving family says cemetery buried loved one in wrong plot - NewsBreak

 “It’s the holidays, you know.
 This isn’t supposed to be happening, and to get that phone call. … The phone call set everything just more off,” Kristen York said Tuesday.

 York said Hampton Vaughan Crestview Funeral Home & Memorial Park in Wichita Falls, Texas, called on Dec.
-17 to tell her that her father, Ernie York, who died in 1997, isn’t buried in the correct cemetery plot.Do you have COVID-19, flu, or a cold?
-How to tell the difference
+17 to tell her that her father, Ernie York, who died in 1997, isn’t buried in the correct cemetery plot.Sioux City Fire Rescue talks dangers of Carbon Monoxide

 The news came after the death of her stepmother, whose last request was to be buried in the plot she had purchased next to her husband.